Da Vinci Toy Models

 Leonardo explored the idea of perpetual motion by designing various machines that appeared to operate endlessly without an energy source.

 His sketches show intricate systems of weights and levers.
-Despite his efforts, he understood that achieving perpetual motion was impossible due to energy conservation principles.
+Despite his efforts, he understood that achieving perpetual motion was impossible due to the principles of energy conservation.

 These designs reflect his curiosity and ambition to challenge conventional ideas.